coverclock/com-diag-hazer/README.md

 The rover can also generate a CSV file as it runs that will contain the results of the high precision solution every time is is generated and reported.
-This CSV file can be imported into a spreadsheet, or converted into a stream of NMEA RMC sentences using the csv2rmc script.
-The output of the csv2rmc script can be piped into another instance of gpstool.
+This CSV file can be imported into a spreadsheet like Excel, converted into a stream of NMEA RMC sentences using the csv2rmc script for use with other GPS tools (including gpstool itself), or converted into a KML (Keyhole Markup Language) XML file using the csv2kml script for use with geodesy tools like Google Earth.

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup